Luos-io/Documentation/src/pages/low/modules.md

 # Modules

 A module is a block of code which is able to communicate with any other modules in the Luos network.

+A module can be an [application](/pages/low/modules/create-modules.html#apps-guidelines) or a [driver](/pages/low/modules/create-modules.html#drivers-guidelines).

 Each module provides a particular set of tasks such as managing a motor, handling a laser range finder, or compute an inverse-kinematics.
 Each module is hosted in a single <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> (MCU), but a node can handle several modules at the same time and manage communication between them and between other modules hosted in other nodes, using the same interface.

 **As a developer you will always develop your functionalities into modules, and never into the `main()` program.** The only information that should be put on the `main()` code are MCU setup parameters and modules' run functions.